 Steel players, coaches, and mascot (Rusty) are active members of the community and visit local schools and non-profits to pass along their message of character, education and teaching how to “Live Strong As Steel.”

-Headquartered in Chicago, IL, and founded in 1979, the USHL is celebrating its 18th season as the nation's only Tier 1 junior hockey league.
-Its players range from 16-20 years-of-age, and they are recruited from over 35 states and 9 countries to fill the rosters on their 17 teams nationwide.
-A record 57 USHL players were chosen in the 2018 NHL Draft, and more than 400 USHL players on team rosters last season committed to NCAA Division I schools, further establishing the league as the world's foremost producer of junior hockey talent.
+Headquartered in Chicago, Illinois, the USHL celebrates its 18th season as the nation's only Tier I junior hockey league in 2019-20.
+The USHL had 55 players selected at the 2019 NHL Draft, including a record 52 active players from the 2018-19 season, and more than 400 players on team rosters last season committed to NCAA Division I schools, further establishing the USHL as the world’s foremost producer of junior hockey talent

 The Steel represented the USHL and the United States in the 2015 Junior Club World Cup in Yekaterinburg, Russia, capturing the bronze medal while defeating host Russia twice during the five-game, eight-day tournament.